Five Facts You Likely Never Knew About ‘Miami Vice’

 Surprisingly, Johnson’s final roadblock was an actor named Larry Wilcox, who helped lead the popular “CHiPs” television show from 1977 to 1983.

-Wilcox later recounted his official website his experience of auditioning for and nearly getting the role of Crockett.
+Wilcox later recounted on his official website his experience of auditioning for and nearly getting the role of Crockett.
 He was first asked to create an audition tape by executive producer Michael Mann.

 “When Universal saw my screen test they went crazy, saying I was one of the finest and most intense actors they had ever seen in a screen test and told my agent, David Shapira, that I should have been a screen star with that intensity.
 I wallowed in the ego of those statements and of course … agreed,” remembered Wilcox.